ka4ep/Lexical.Localization/docs/BestPractices/ClassLibraryDI/index.md

-﻿# Dependency Injection Class Library with
+﻿# Dependency Injection Class Library

 This article describes recommended practice for writing a localized class library that uses inversion of control.